-You can click the my Adams Tax Forms Helper Online link in the upper left hand corner of every page.
+You can click the Go to Tax Forms Helper link at the top of every page.

-Or type adamstaxforms.com/helperonline directly into your web browser and log in from anywhere, anytime.
+Or type helper.adamstaxforms.com directly into your web browser and log in from anywhere, anytime.

 Be sure to bookmark the link so you can return to Tax Forms Helper Online whenever you’re ready.

 How do I log in to start filing after my purchase?